Novalnet-AG/kajabi-payment-integration-novalnet/README.md

 * Tamil

 ## Integrated Payments
-[See here](https://www.novalnet.com/modul/shopify) all the supported payment methods for the Novalnet payment integration.
+[See here](https://www.novalnet.de/modul/kajabi) all the supported payment methods for the Novalnet payment integration.
 Novalnet offers full-fledged sandbox environment for testing payments with sample test credentials.
 We update our system in line with the growing market trends and shop system updates.

 ## Documentation
-A detailed installation guide including all the Shopify payment integration features is included in the package.
+A detailed installation guide including all the Kajabi payment integration features is included in the package.

 ## License
 See our License Agreement at: https://www.novalnet.com/payment-plugins/free/license